-In accordance with 15 C.F.R.
-Section 290.4 and 15 C.F.R.
-Section 290.8, each MEP Center will be funded by NIST under a one-year, annually renewable cooperative agreement (which may be structured as a multi-year award for administrative convenience).
-Annual renewal funding for an existing MEP Center may be awarded without competition and may be increased or decreased from year-to-year of an award, contingent upon: successful annual and panel reviews of the MEP Center in accordance with 15 U.S.C.
-Section 278k(c)(5) and 15 C.F.R.
-Section 290.8; the Non-Federal Entity's compliance with the terms and conditions of the MEP Center award; applicable laws and policies; continued relevance of the MEP Center project to the mission and priorities of the MEP Center Program and the availability of funds.
+MEP Centers will be funded by NIST pursuant to a multi-year cooperative agreement for a period of up to five-years, with the possibility of NIST renewing the cooperative agreement, at the end of the initial multi-year award period and on a non-competitive basis, for an additional multi-year award period of up to five years.
+Annual renewal funding for an existing MEP Center may be awarded without competition and may be increased or decreased from year-to-year of an award, contingent upon: successful annual reviews and Panel/Secretarial evaluations of the MEP Center in accordance with 15 U.S.C.
+Section 278k(g) and section 15 of these terms and conditions; the Non-Federal Entity's overall compliance with the terms and conditions of the MEP Center award; continued relevance of the MEP Center project to the mission and priorities of the MEP program, and the availability of Federal award funds and commensurate non-Federal cost share.